wp-plugins/sexybookmarks/readme.txt

 * 2.3.1 Fix auto-centering js not included when it should be.
 Also fixed minor bug causing apostrophes to not be encoded properly for email subject/body
 * 2.3.2 Added option to reset/refresh all stored short URLs.
 * 2.3.3 Fix Snipr link.
 Quick fix CSS issue that was being bad.
+* 2.3.4 Small CSS fix for those of you who don't get the "hover" effect on mouseover